 Ask the right questions

-Consider the questions and answers you need to cover as you plan your programme redesign or work on your next executive presentation.
+Consider the questions and answers you need to cover as you plan your program redesign or work on your next executive presentation.

-- How have you addressed your travellers’ anxieties?
-Talk to your travellers, whether directly or with company-wide surveys.
-IATA recently reported that 84 percent of travellers are afraid to travel until the virus is contained2.
-It’s essential to address your employees’ anxieties so, they can feel comfortable with travelling again, and you can provide them with the very best risk management support
+- How have you addressed your travelers’ anxieties?
+Talk to your travelers, whether directly or with company-wide surveys.
+IATA recently reported that 84 percent of travelers are afraid to travel until the virus is contained It's essential to address your employees’ concerns so they can feel comfortable with traveling again, and you can provide them with the very best risk management support

 - How will your account manager help you?
 The account manager at your TMC is an expert on business travel and should provide you with invaluable support and information

-Download our toolkit on how to redesign your business travel programme post COVID-19 for actionable advice on setting goals, analysing, and revising your corporate travel programme, and policies
+Download our toolkit on how to redesign your business travel program post COVID-19 for actionable advice on setting goals, analyzing, and revising your corporate travel program, and policies